 Hey creative friend!
 I’m so glad you’re here.
 Today I’m sharing how I created a simple DIY floating frame for my new canvas wall art.
 While I am totally in LOVE with this canvas, it still needed a little something to make it really pop off of my chalkboard wall, and I found this idea on Pinterest.
-I think it will compliment my modern farmhouse style perfectly.
+I think it will complement my modern farmhouse style perfectly.
 Here’s how I did it.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more amazing DIY projects to share with you!
 To see my full disclaimer, click here!